 - 1.1.
 This report of the Visual Impact Assessment ("VIA") is prepared in accordance with the "Town Planning Board Guidelines on Submission of Visual Impact Assessment for Planning Applications to the Town Planning Board" ("TPB PG No. 41").
 The site under this rezoning request involves Lots Nos.
 148 S.A RP (Part), 148 S.B RP (Part), 149 RP, 150 S.A, 150 S.B and 151 in D.D.
-206 and adjoining Government Land ("GL") (hereinafter collectively called the "Subject Site"), west of Wu Kai Sha Road, Ma On Shan, New Territories (Plan 1b). - 1.2.
-The Subject Site now only covers a total land area of about 4,325 4,255 m2 (i.e. about 70m2 less than the original one due to the need for provision of proper road arrangement).
-The Applicant intends to propose an amendment to the Approved Ma On Shan Outline Zoning Plan No. S/MOS/28 ("OZP") to rezone the Subject Site from "Government, Institution or Community" ("G/IC") to "Residential (Group B)6" ("R(B)6") to include social welfare facility (RCHE-cum-DCU only) and public vehicle park (excluding container vehicle). - 1.3.
+206 and adjoining Government Land ("GL") (hereinafter collectively called the "Subject Site"), west of Wu Kai Sha Road, Ma On Shan, New Territories (Plan 1). - 1.2.
+The Subject Site covers a total land area of about 4,325m2.
+The Applicant intends to propose an amendment to the Draft Ma On Shan Outline Zoning Plan No. S/MOS/27 ("OZP") to rezone the Subject Site from "Government, Institution or Community" ("G/IC") to "Residential (Group B)6" ("R(B)6") to include social welfare facility (RCHE only) and public vehicle park (excluding container vehicle). - 1.3.
 The objective of this VIA aims to assess the likely effects of the visual changes due to the proposed rezoning scheme at the Subject Site both in the local and district-wide contexts.
-The proposed rezoning development comprises four building blocks: two 16-storey residential blocks with main roof levels up to 55.65mPD, one 2-storey clubhouse with main roof level up to 14mPD; and one standalone 7-storey residential care homes for the elderly ("RCHE") containing 40-places Day Care Unit for the Elderly ("DCU") block with main roof level up to 27.05mPD. - 1.4.
+The proposed rezoning development comprises four building blocks: two 16-storey residential blocks with main roof levels up to 55.65mPD, one 2-storey clubhouse with main roof level up to 14mPD; and one standalone 7-storey residential care homes for the elderly ("RCHE") block with main roof level up to 27.05mPD. - 1.4.
 All these four building blocks are proposed to be on top of 3 levels of basement carpark (the upper one is solely for ancillary parking provision in accordance with the Hong Kong Planning Standards and Guidelines ("HKPSG") to serve the on-site proposed development; and the lower two levels are being planned as the public vehicle park ("PVP").

-2. Surrounding Contexts
+2. SURROUNDING CONTEXTS